 The aim of this study is to identify leadership traits of Christ-Following Filipinos who work specifically with the urban poor.

 Data for this study was collected through a series of fourteen interviews of leaders working within the vicinity of Metro Manila.
 Interviews were conducted in a semi-formal manner and recorded on audiotape.

-The structure of the thesis begins with an exploration of literature different leadership models in the Philippines and then explores the issues surrounding the topic.
+The structure of the thesis begins with an exploration of literature on different leadership models in the Philippines and then explores the issues surrounding the topic.
 This is followed by fourteen chapters of stories synthesized from the audio interview recordings.
 Each of these chapters include stories about the organizations, personal histories, and observations of the leaders which are analyzed in the following chapter for motifs.
 These motifs were linked to Filipino cultural traits in an attempt to explore Filipino leadership styles.

 It was concluded that there was no specific correlation of urban poor leadership styles to these motifs.
-Instead, the results show that that traits exposed by the motifs juxtapose common cultural values in the Philippines that encourage transformational practices.
+Instead, the results show that that traits exposed by the motifs juxtapose with common cultural values in the Philippines that encourage transformational practices.

 Contents